kinsleykajiva/payfast-sdk/README.md

-# Demo Library
+# Payfast Java Library Implementation [unofficial]

-This project is a library for padding Strings in Java.
+This can be used on the server side applications or used in other client application like your javafx, android applications.

+Feel free to contribute as well .

 ---
 **WARNING**

-Don't use this in production.
-It was created for demo purposes only.
+Don't use this yet .
+This is not event complete there are still some errors or even compile time errors

 ---